WWW.MINYA.IT

 Rome, May 2006

-In the paintings of Minya Mikic more than the colours deliberately monochromatic, are the surfaces, processed with the expertise, to impose themselves powerfully: ...more
+In Minya's paintings more than the colours deliberately monochromatic, are the surfaces, processed with the expertise, to impose themselves powerfully: ...more

 rough and carved with archaic animals, polished in pearly transparence with fluctuating Egyptian alphabets, excavated like archaeological discoveries, structured by lines and pixels of the video screen, they narrate the communication of man, himself reduced to an archaic symbol.
 Surfaces that separate to reassemble staggered and to fall apart again, where the magic of light transforms the symbols in visual stimulus which interact with our sensibility, modern and problematic.
 Surfaces submerged in a meditative silence which contemplates eternal presence of those messages, signs of our precariousness of existence